SINGER/SONGWRITER/BANDLEADER, ONE OF THE JAZZ WORLD’S PREMIER STORYTELLERS

 What has happened is a series of increasingly ambitious and powerful albums – In My Life, Who Knows Where The Time Goes? and Signs of Life – featuring what has become a working ensemble of unique sensitivity and range.
 “I consider myself extremely fortunate to be able to create exciting new music with such incredible musicians and human beings,” Charleston says of pianist Brandon McCune, bassist Ed Howard, drummer McClenty Hunter and percussionist Mayra Casales, and “being on the road has only deepened the whole experience on and off the bandstand.”
 She reserves special praise for guitarist, co-composer and musical director Dave Stryker.
 “Dave is my musical alter-ego, mind-reader and sage advisor.
 He brings a deep well of jazz knowledge, musical sensitivity, creative juice and endless patience to the table.”

 In addition to writing and performing, Rondi is an active music educator, as well as arts advocate and journalist.
-With a private voice studio based in New York City, her students work in clubs as well as in film and cabaret.
+With a private voice studio based in New York City, her students work on Broadway as well as in film and cabaret.
 Known for her expertise in vocal technique, Rondi tailors her approach to the needs of each individual student, with a holistic approach based on body and breath work that serves as a foundation for classical, musical theater and contemporary styles.
 She is also in demand for her workshops and masterclasses in vocal performance and interpretation, which she conducts at colleges and universities around the country, frequently in conjunction with her concerts, and through community outreach programs.